brennan64/jQuery-Task-Tracker/README.md

 # jQuery-Task-Tracker

-Task Tracker site that saves to do items to local storage.
+Task Tracker application for workday hours only. built with moment.js, bootstrap, and jquery.
+Saved tasks log to local storage and remain in their spot on refresh until you change it.